Bullying Resource Center

 Getting Help

 Bullying is a complex problem that can involve not only your child, but also the staff and faculty of your child's school.
-Child & Adolescent Psychiatrists are trained to look out for signs that your child is the victim of bullying.
+Child & Adolescent Psychiatrists are trained to look for signs that your child is the victim of bullying.
 If you are a concerned parent, they can help you take the proper plan of action to make sure your child gets all the support he or she needs to stay resilient and confident.
 Click here to find out about AACAP's various advocacy efforts.

 Click here to find out what is going on in your state around anti-bullying legislation.